MiguelMSUB/Final_project/README.md

 # <a name='Overview'></a>Overview

 The purpose of this project is to use a Machine Learning Model to predict if job postings are for actual jobs or fraudulent postings.
-This topic was selected due to the relevence to past and future bootcamp graduates that will be in the job market.
+This topic was selected due to the relevance to past and future bootcamp graduates that will be in the job market.

 The source of data for this analysis is from Shivam Bansal.
 28 February 2020.
 Real/Fake Job Posting Prediction.
 Retrieved 20 October 2022 from https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction.